nwaywood/react-material-table/readme.md

 const MyUserTable = () => <Table data={data} columns={columns} />
 ```

+For a more advanced example, refer to the codesandbox, https://codesandbox.io/s/kx3wzqk2m5

 ## Why another table?

 If you google `react table` looking for a table component to include in your react application, you will find a lot of options.
 So why did we bother creating another one?